mattcaron/misc_notes/install.xubuntu.22.04.md

          sudo snap install firefox thunderbird

+  1. Update to the HWE stack

+         sudo apt install --install-recommends linux-generic-hwe-22.04

   1. **LAPTOP ONLY** Set CPU throttling so it doesn't overheat when it decides to turbo all the CPUs.

      1. Rant: Turbo boost is a stupid idea.
 "Oh, let's run our CPU hot